-When building a new data center, one of the factors companies need to take into account is the cost of a raised floor.
+When building a new data center, companies must consider the cost of a raised floor.
 Not all facilities require them, but the construction budget for those that do needs to include the materials, installation methods, and labor associated with putting them in place.

-When it comes to total cost estimation for a data center raised floor, there are several criteria to consider besides price and square footage.
+Regarding total cost estimation for a data center's raised floor, there are several criteria to consider besides price and square footage.